Seirdy/seirdy.one/content/site-design.md

 This site should fully support the Readability algorithm.
 The Readability algorithm is used by Firefox and Vivaldi.
 It's the basis of one of multiple distillers used by Brave; Brave typically uses its Readability-based logic on seirdy.one.
 Readability is the only article distillation algorithm I try to actively support.

-This site happens to fully supports Apple's Reader Mode and Azure Immersive Reader (AIR), the latter of which powers Microsoft Edge's reading mode.
+This site happens to fully support Apple's Reader Mode and Azure Immersive Reader (AIR), the latter of which powers Microsoft Edge's reading mode.
 Unfortunately, AIR applies a stylesheet atop the extracted article that makes figures difficult to read: it centers text in figures, included pre-formatted blocks.
 I filed an issue on AIR's feedback forum, but that forum was subsequently deleted.

 This site works well in the Diffbot article extractor.
 Diffbot powers a variety of services, including Instapaper.